I have worked with many companies under their quarter and year-end pressure.

-Sarah creates an opportunity in salesforce.
+Sarah creates an opportunity in Salesforce.

-“It’s bound to close sometime this year,” she says to herself hopefully.
+“It’s bound to close sometime this year,” she says to herself, hopefully.

 The pipeline has increased.
-Job done.
+Everyone is happy, for now.

-a) Review Opportunity Stages and Get Real
+Review Opportunity Stages and Get Real

 For example, if the sales cycle is typically three months, then are the deals in the prospecting and investigation stages of the sales pipeline realistically going to close in Q4?